szwaymi/QuickMake/readme.txt

 [OS and Makefile]

+    Makefile

-    windows_template.mak    For windows, it would use powershell as shell. linux_template.mak      For linux, however, the shell is not confirmed.
+    windows.mak    For windows, it would use powershell as shell. linux.mak      For linux, however, the shell is not confirmed.

+    Including

+    Use the codes below to include suitable makefile.

+    ifeq ($(OS), Windows_NT)
+    include windows.mak
+    else
+    include linux.mak
+    endif